Walton: Belshazzar’s feast

 Bernstein: Symphonic Dances

-Tippett: Five Spirituals from A Child in Our Time
+Tippett: Five Spirituals from A Child of Our Time

 “Praise ye the God of Brass!”
 In 1931 the young William Walton took a huge choir and a massive symphony orchestra, added a couple of brass bands – and blew English music sky-high.
 Bold, brazen and shamelessly savage, Belshazzar’s Feast caused outrage back then, and trust us: it can still knock you backwards today!
 Bernstein’s riotous dances from West Side Story and Tippett’s haunting pre-War spirituals light the fuse on an explosive finish to the SWCS’s season.